jcsteh/axSGrease/readme.md

 # AxSGrease

-- Author: James Teh &lt;jamie@nvaccess.org&gt; & other contributors
+- Author: James Teh &lt;jamie@jantrid.net&gt; & other contributors
-- Copyright: 2011-2017 NV Access Limited
+- Copyright: 2011-2022 NV Access Limited, James Teh

 AxSGrease is a set of user scripts (also known as GreaseMonkey scripts) to improve the accessibility of various websites.